 For some signature collectors, there is nothing like a card featuring that famous "Certified Autograph" stamp made famous on Topps and Bowman products from the 1990s.
 Collectors can find a beautiful card of Ortiz in 1998 Bowman that displays this familiar stamp.
 It is also worth noting the clear view of his right arm brace that he is now known for adjusting between pitches.
 Another Ortiz tradition of pointing to the sky after crossing home plate following a home run was in honor of his late mother who died in a car accident.

 Although the original Flair brand is long gone, the company should be remembered for producing some of the most high-end and technologically advanced cards of their day.
 The 1997 Flair set presented an ambitious idea of issuing three separate series using different design styles on the same basic card.
 Ortiz can be found in the Wave of the Future insert at the overall odds of 1:4 packs.
 The captivating card showcases a non-traditional image of David being surrounded by a huge ocean wave.

-While Ortiz's base card in 1998 Bowman's Best only trades for a few dollars, the Refractors and Atomic Refractor parallels continue to enjoy popularity and value.
+While Ortiz's base card in 1998 Bowman's Best remains affordable, the Refractor and Atomic Refractor parallels continue to enjoy popularity and value.
 Base Refractors are limited to 400 copies and fall 1:20 packs.
 However, the Atomic Refractors apply a prism design and a print run of just 100 copies.
-These rare parallels are one of the holy grails of early David Ortiz cards.
+These rare parallels are among the holy grails of early David Ortiz cards.

 1997 Fleer Ultra offers two David Ortiz rookie cards for collectors to track down as the set includes medallion variation parallels that have the same card number with a "G" prefix, but contain a different photograph on the front.

 Along with Ortiz's base rookie card, there is a Gold Medallion (1 per pack) and Platinum Medallion (1:100 packs) parallel that rarely appears on secondary markets.